alexsandrostefenon/angular-es6-crud-nodejs-j2ee7-webapi/README.md

 CRUD Web Application with Angular + ES6 + Bootstrap CSS in browser and NodeJs or J2EE7 server based

-You need NodeJs or WildFly installed, PostgreSql server.
+You need NodeJs or WildFly installed and PostgreSql server.

-Requires browser with support to dynamic ES6 modules (tested with Chrome version >= 64)
+Requires browser with support to dynamic ES6 modules (tested with Chrome versions >= 64)

 ## First Step